matuteiglesias/journal/content/Dev/2025-04-17_Developed_3-Pane_UI_with_Next.js_and_FastAPI.md

 ### Key Activities
 - Set up a 3-pane interface using Next.js, Tailwind CSS, and ShadCN/UI, following a comprehensive guide.
 - Updated `tailwind.config.js` to integrate Tailwind CSS and `@tailwindcss/forms` plugin.
-- Outlined a roadmap for a fullstack PromptFlow-compatible application, detailing phases and objectives.
+- Outlined a roadmap for a fullstack [[PromptFlow]]-compatible application, detailing phases and objectives.
 - Created an implementation plan for integrating Next.js frontend with FastAPI backend, including file structure and component logic.
 - Fixed a `run_id` scope issue in a [[Python]] FastAPI application to prevent `NameError`.
 - Addressed an undefined variable warning in a Next.js React component using `useState` and conditional rendering.